edadma/funl-old/src/docs/language.md

 A boolean literal is just `true` or `false`.
 Boolean values are the results of comparisons and logical connectives.

-### Compound Literal
+### Closures

+A closure is an immutable object (though it may refer internally to variables that are mutable) that encapsulates a calculation and all variable references needed by that calculation.
+A closure can be *called* or *invoked* using the so-called *application* syntax to get a value from it (which may be compound).

 ### Lists

 A list literal is a list of expressions separated by commas and enclosed in square brackets.
 For example, `[1, 2, 3]` creates a list with the numbers 1, 2 and 3 in it.
 The empty list is `[]`.

-### Closures

-A closure is an immutable object (though it may refer internally to variables that are mutable) that encapsulates a calculation and all variable references needed by that calculation.
-A closure can be *called* or *invoked* using the so-called *application* syntax to get a value from it (which may be compound).

 ## Expressions